Skip to main content

 The recipient of the 2021 John Oxley Library Community History award is Montville History Group in recognition for producing their, Montville Stories Series.

-Read more about the 2021 Queensland Memory awards on our blog
+Read more about the 2021 Queensland Memory Awards in our blog

-Doug Patterson from the Montville History Group talks about their work in the video on the right.
+Doug Patterson from the Montville History Group talks about their work in the video above.

 2020 recipient